-When Ed McMahon passed away, one question came up over and over again: how will Publishers Clearing House notify their winners now?
+When Ed McMahon passed away, one question that people asked over and over again was: How will Publishers Clearing House notify their winners now?

 Who Was Sweepstakes Celebrity Ed McMahon?: